tringn/image_clustering/README.md

 #### Step 3.1: Find the best K clusters

-I iterate k from 1 to 100.
+I iterated k from 1 to 100.
 From k = 1 to k = 40, the Squared Error decreases significantly.
 From k = 40 to k = 100, there is a slight fall in Squared Error compared with previous changes.
 So I choose k = 40 that is the best number of cluster.

 ![cost_function](docs/illustration/cost_function.png)